- In the news

-Paul is Director of Political Programme at Theos.
+Paul is Head of Political Engagement at Theos.
 His background is in Parliament and public affairs, and he holds an MLitt from the University of St Andrews’ School of Divinity.
-Paul is the author of Building Jerusalem?
-Christianity and the Labour Party (2010) and numerous Theos reports.
+Paul is the author of ‘Building Jerusalem?
+Christianity and the Labour Party’ (2010) and numerous Theos reports.

 Elizabeth is host of The Sacred podcast.
 She was Theos’ Director from August 2011 – July 2021.
 She appears regularly in the media, including BBC One, Sky News, the World Service, and writing in The Financial Times.
 She is a regular conference speaker and chair.
 Before joining Theos in August 2011, Elizabeth worked for BBC TV and radio.
 She has an MA in Theology from King’s College London.

 Nathan joined Theos in 2016.
 He holds a PhD in Systematic Theology from Queen’s University Belfast and is the author of several publications, including the Theos reports Data and Dignity: Why Privacy Matters in the Digital Age, Religious London: Faith in a Global City (with Paul Bickley), and ‘Forgive Us Our Debts’: lending and borrowing as if relationships matter (with Barbara Ridpath).
 He is also co–author of ‘The Question of Surveillance Capitalism’(with Stephen N Williams), a chapter in The Robot Will See You Now: Artificial Intelligence and the Christian Faith, eds.
 John Wyatt and Stephen N Williams (London: SPCK, 2021).
 Nathan is also a visiting lecturer at St Mellitus College, London.
 His research, speaking and writing focus on technology ethics, AI, and theology of culture.